balderdashy/sails-docs/reference/Request.md

 ### Details

 `req.file()` comes from [Skipper](https://github.com/balderdashy/skipper), an opinionated variant of the original Connect body parser that allows you to take advantage of high-performance, streaming file uploads without any dramatic changes in your application logic.

+This is a great simplification, but comes with a minor caveat:  **Text parameters must be included before files in the request body.**  Typically, these text parameters contain string metadata which provides additional information about the file upload.

+Multipart requests to Sails should send all of their **text parameters**. before sending _any_ **file parameters**.
+For instance, if you're building a web frontend that communicates with Sails, you should include text parameters _first_ in any form upload or AJAX file upload requests.
+The term "text parameters" refers to the metadata parameters you might along with the file(s) providing some additional information about this upload.

 ### How It Works